bmeyer99/cc_preflight_check/README.md

 The script uses several command-line arguments.
 Understanding why each is needed is key to effective use:

 * `--template-file` (Required)
     * **Why:** This is the primary input.
-The script needs to read and parse this file to understand *what* AWS resources (IAM roles, S3 buckets, etc.) the CloudFormation template intends to create or modify.
+The script needs to read and parse this file to understand *what* AWS resources (IAM roles, S3 buckets, etc.) the CFT intends to create or modify.
 Without it, the script cannot determine what permissions to check.

 * `--deploying-principal-arn` (Required)
     * **Why:** This specifies *whose* permissions the script should simulate.
 This is the ARN of the IAM user or role that you plan to use when running `aws cloudformation create-stack` (or update-stack).